spajak/flow/README.md

 - Basing on standardized interfaces and well tested components;
 - Not being tied to any specific framework;
-- Being able to make lightweight and customizable apps fast with just PHP's `include`s and anonymous functions;
+- Being able to make lightweight and customizable apps fast with just PHP's `include`s and anonymous functions.

 ## Usage